 We offer a 5% cash discount for invoices paid with bank wire transfer, bank cashier check, or US Postal money orders.

 E-mail firstname.lastname@example.org with name, address, phone, and color choice (white or bisque) for discounted invoice.

 For a delivered price quote... please email email@example.com

 with Servel RGE400 color preference (white or bisque), city, state & zip code, and specify residential or business drop site.

-When shipping to a business, confirm should a fork lift or loading dock be on site.
+When shipping to a '9-5' business address, please be sure to confirm should a fork lift or loading dock be available on site.

-Not all of our warehouses have both colors, so please confirm prior to ordering.
+Not all of our warehouses have both colors, so please confirm prior to payment.

 At about 8000 to 8500+ foot elevation, you need a high altitude orifice jet.

 This applies to any gas appliance, but is especially true of low volume flames like a gas refrigerator.

 The lack of oxygen at altitude can cause the flame to blow out unless the supply of gas is limited by a smaller orifice jet.